 Getting Shasta Daisy to Bloom

 So your Shasta daisies won’t bloom.
 What should you do?
-Below are the most common reasons for non-blooming in these plants and steps you can take to ensure a healthy Shasta daisy bloom time.
+Below are the most common reasons for non-blooming in these plants and the steps you can take to ensure a healthy Shasta daisy bloom time.

 Regular pruning and deadheading – Regular deadheading of Shastas (removal of wilted blooms) promotes healthy blooming until the end of the season.
 Otherwise, blooming slows and the plant directs its energy into producing seeds.
-Additionally, prune the plant to a height of about 3 inches after blooming ends for the season.
+Additionally, prune the plant to a height of about 3 inches (7.5 cm.) after blooming ends for the season.

 Periodic division – Shasta daisies generally benefit from division every three to four years, especially if you notice the plant isn’t blooming or looks tired and overgrown.
 Discard old, woody plant centers.
 Replant healthy clumps with two or three shoots and at least four or five roots.

 Feed me, but not too much – Too much fertilizer, especially high-nitrogen fertilizer, is definitely too much of a good thing, producing lush, leafy plants with few (or no) blooms.
-Dig a few shovelfuls of compost or well-rotted manure into the soil around the plant, then feed Shasta daisies every three months throughout the growing season, using a low-nitrogen fertilizer with a NPR number such as 0-20-20.
+Dig a few shovelfuls of compost or well-rotted manure into the soil around the plant, then feed Shasta daisies every three months throughout the growing season, using a low-nitrogen fertilizer with an NPR number such as 0-20-20.
 Adding bone meal will help too.

 Temperatures – High temperatures can stress the plant and slow blooming until the weather moderates.
 On the other hand, a late freeze can nip the buds and prevent blooms for the coming season.
-Unfortunately, there’s not much gardeners can do about temperature fluctuations, but a layer of mulch may help.
+Unfortunately, there’s not much that gardeners can do about temperature fluctuations, but a layer of mulch may help.

 Sunlight – Shasta daisies like lots and lots of sun, and without it, they’re likely to object by refusing to bloom.
 If your plants are long and leggy, this is a good sign they’re stretching to reach available light.
-You may need to move them to a sunnier location, but it it’s hot, wait until early autumn, about six weeks before the first average frost date in your area.
+You may need to move them to a sunnier location, but if it’s hot, wait until early autumn, about six weeks before the first average frost date in your area.

 Water – Shasta daisies are tough, drought-tolerant plants that aren’t happy in soggy soil.
-Unless the daisies are newly planted, they need water only when rainfall is less than about an inch per week.
+Unless the daisies are newly planted, they need water only when rainfall is less than about an inch (2.5 cm.) per week.
 Water deeply at ground level to keep the foliage and blooms dry, then allow the soil to dry before watering again.
 Be sure the daisies are planted in loose, well-drained soil.